itzzzH/PokePal/README.md

 > **⚠️ Important:** Ensure the **`data/`** folder stays in the same directory right alongside `pokepal.exe`.

-alternatively you can run from Source *(For Developers - Requires Python 3.14 and PyQt6)*
+alternatively you can run from Source *(Requires Python 3.14 and PyQt6)*

 ---